drewplat/drewplat/README.md

 - 👋 Hi, I’m @amdubem
-- 👀 I’m interested in programming related things like IT skills
+- 👀 I’m interested in learning IT skills
 - 🌱 I’m currently learning termux,
 - 💞️ I’m looking to collaborate on web and app development,
 - 📫 How to reach me https://www.linkedin.com/in/chidubem-nweke-01283a14a